CybotAS/CookiebotWP/README.md

     //The user has not accepted cookies - set strictly necessary cookies only }
 ```
-The developer of the plugin can see more details on https://www.cookiebot.com/goto/developer/
+More details are available at https://www.cookiebot.com/goto/developer/

 # Need to get in touch?

-There are several ways you can get in touch with us.
+There are several ways you can get in touch with us. <br>
-We are available on the Making Wordpress Slack workspace.
+We are available on the Making Wordpress Slack workspace. <br>
-Username: Kenan
+Username: Kenan <br>
 You can also reach us through our helpdesk at www.cookiebot.com/goto/helpdesk/